Shock propagation from the Russia-Ukraine conflict on international multilayer food production network determines global food availability: Pork availability in Germany depends on fodder imports

-\paragraph{Pig meat availability in Germany depends on fodder imports}~\\ To show the versatility and broad applicability of our method, we investigate the critical suppliers for the availability of pig meat in Germany.
-These are countries $c$, in which the a shock to a certain product $i$ reduces the availability of pig meat in Germany.
-Figure~\ref{fig:loss_pigmeat} displays the relative losses of pig meat in Germany for shocks to different products in different countries.
+~\\ To show the versatility and broad applicability of our method, we investigate the critical suppliers for the availability of pork in Germany.
+These are countries $c$, in which the a shock to a certain product $i$ reduces the availability of pork in Germany.
+Figure~\ref{fig:loss_pigmeat} displays the relative losses of pork in Germany for shocks to different products in different countries.
 Note, that in contrast to the main text, the country and product which receive the shock vary and the country and product, for which the relative loss is monitored remains fixed.
-We find that grains, like maize, wheat, barley, and rye, from European countries is important for the availability of pig meat in Germany.
+We find that grains, like maize, wheat, barley, and rye, from European countries is important for the availability of pork in Germany.
 France has the largest impact and can induce losses of $4.4\%$ via wheat, $3.8\%$ via barley and $3.1\%$ via maize production.
-In contrast, shocks to pig husbandry and pig meat production in France have influences of below $1\%$ on the availability of pig meat in Germany.
+In contrast, shocks to pig husbandry and pork production in France have influences of below $1\%$ on the availability of pork in Germany.
 A similar pattern can be observed for crops from Eastern European countries.
 We observe losses of $2\%$ to $3\%$ for a shocks to maize in Ukraine, rye in Poland and wheat in Czech Republic.
-The United States and Argentina influence the availability of pig meat via their soy exports and a shock to the soybean production in these countries causes losses of $1.7\%$ and $1.3\%$ respectively.
+The United States and Argentina influence the availability of pork via their soy exports and a shock to the soybean production in these countries causes losses of $1.7\%$ and $1.3\%$ respectively.
 Denmark and the Netherlands affect the availability mostly via different products.
-A shock to their domestic production of pigs causes losses of pig meat in Germany of $11.8\%$ and $10.4\%$ respectively.
-A shock to their pig meat production only leads to much smaller losses of $3.7\%$ and $1.3\%$.
+A shock to their domestic production of pigs causes losses of pork in Germany of $11.8\%$ and $10.4\%$ respectively.
+A shock to their pork production only leads to much smaller losses of $3.7\%$ and $1.3\%$.
 This suggests that these countries export living pigs that are slaughtered abroad.
-In case of Spain and Belgium the losses Germany faces after a shocks to pigs or pig meat are of similar size, indicating that those countries rather export meat than live animals.
+In case of Spain and Belgium the losses Germany faces after a shocks to pigs or pork are of similar size, indicating that those countries rather export meat than live animals.